 Formula For Well Width

-The width of the wells determines the high Frequency (HF) cutoff frequency, where the width represents one half-wavelength.
+The width of the wells determines the high frequency (HF) cutoff frequency, where the width represents one half-wavelength.
 This is only for the incoming signal straight-on.
 For other angles of incidence, the HF cutoff is decreased, falling to zero for a signal striking from side-on.
 The period width has to at least equal the wavelength of the lowest frequency diffused.
 Software is available to assist one in the calculations.
+The prime number or frequency response you choose is based upon the distance from the room boundary surface to your ears.

 Below the design frequency, diffusion no longer occurs, but it is generally accepted that scattering is available down to one octave below the diffusion limit.
 For diffusion to occur, the wavelength of the lowest frequency diffused must be no larger than the period width of the panel.
 If this rule is not met, then the lowest frequency diffused is the frequency that does fit into the period width.
 This frequency is referred to as f period, and the new scattering limit becomes one octave below this.